Fetal programming: Psychological stress

-Maternally experienced psychological stress that occurs either prior to or during gestation can have intergenerational effects on offspring.
+Maternally experienced psychological stress that occurs either before or during gestation can have intergenerational effects on offspring.
 Stress experienced during gestation has been linked with preterm delivery, low birth weight, and increased risk of psychopathology.
 The new mother may suffer from after-effects too, such as postpartum depression, and subsequently may find parenting more difficult as compared to those who did not experience as much stress during their pregnancies.

 Toxins

-Toxins such as alcohol, tobacco and certain drugs to which the baby is exposed to during its development are thought to contribute to fetal programming, especially via alterations to the HPA axis.
+Toxins such as alcohol, tobacco, and certain drugs to which the baby is exposed during its development are thought to contribute to fetal programming, especially via alterations to the HPA axis.
 If the exposure occurs during a critical phase of fetal development, it could have drastic and dire consequences for the fetus.

 Alcohol

-Prenatal and/or early postnatal exposure to alcohol (ethanol) has been found to have a negative effect on child's neuroendocrine and behavioral factors.
+Prenatal and/or early postnatal exposure to alcohol (ethanol) has been found to hurt a child's neuroendocrine and behavioral factors.
 Alcohol passes through the placenta on being ingested by the mother during her pregnancy, and makes its way to the baby in utero.
 Changes posed to the fetus through ethanol exposure may significantly effect growth and development; these are collectively known as fetal alcohol spectrum disorders (FASD).
 The exact interaction between ethanol and the developing fetus is complex and largely uncertain, however, several direct and indirect effects have been observed as the fetus matures.
-Predominant among these are irregularities in the fetus's endocrine, metabolic and physiological functions.
+Predominant among these are irregularities in the fetus's endocrine, metabolic, and physiological functions.